 Just spread it all on top and add more marshmallows.
 As many as you want.

 Hello, everything I love about s’mores in pavlova form.
 Or is it everything I love about pavlova in s’mores form?
-All I know is that once it’s made, it’s made and it lasts a few days in the fridge.
+All I know is that once it’s made, it’s made and the marshmallow pavlova cake lasts a few days in the fridge.
 No assembly required.

 No campfire required, either.
 I recommend cutting yourself a gigantic slice.